PKUFlyingPig/cs-self-learning/docs/体系结构/CS61C.en.md

 The Project for this course is also very innovative and interesting.
 Project1 will let you write a small program in C. Project 1 of Fall Semester 20 was to let you write the famous game *Game of Life* in C. Project2 requires you to write a neural network in RISC-V assembly to classify handwritten digits from the MNIST benchmark set, which is a great exercise in understanding and using assembly code.
 In Project3 you will use Logisim, a digital circuit simulation software, to build a two-stage pipeline CPU and run RISC-V assembly code on it.
 In Project4 you will be implementing a slower version of Numpy, using OpenMP, SIMD and other methods to optimize matrix operations in parallel.

+All in all, this is the best course on computer architecture I have ever taken.

 ## Course Resources

 - Course Website: <https://cs61c.org/su20/>